 The children take part in a number of fundraising activities across the year in order to support people not only in the developing world, but also in our local community.

-At Harvest, we collect and deliver produce to elderly parishioners.
+At Harvest, we collect and deliver produce.
 We also support the work of the Dorking Foodbank by donating items and working in partnership as a referral agency for the family voucher system and the school holiday “boost bag” scheme.

 During Advent, we raise money for ‘Mission Together’ whose motto is “Children helping Children”.
 Throughout the world children are learning about the role they can play in helping others.
 It is a simple idea but puts children at the centre of the Church’s work to help those in need.